fossabot/MetabolicAtlas/README.md

 $ wget http://v14.proteinatlas.org/download/transcript_rna_tissue.tsv.zip
 ```

+(In addition to this, you might also want to a file specifying
+currency metabolites.
+More on that below.)

 Unzip the files and place them in the `hma_backend/import/`
 folder.
 You will also need a file that maps ENSGIDs to HGNC symbols
 (which will be used as short_name for the ReactionComponents).
 Place